-- 1. Register for more than sixteen hours except by written permission of his Dean. - 2.
-Represent the college in any intercollegiate contest, hold any collegiate office or elective collegiate position, or officially represent the college in extracurricular student activities taking place off campus. - 3.
-Be absent from classes, except under extenuating circumstance, without being dropped from the rolls of the college by the Registrar at the request of his Dean.
+1. Register for more than sixteen hours except by written permission of his Dean.

+2. Represent the college in any intercol-legiate contest, hold any collegiate office or elective collegiate position, or officially represent the college in extracurricular stu-dent extinuities the college in extracurricular student activities taking place off campus.

+3. Be absent from classes, except under extenuating circumstance, without being dropped from the rolls of the college by the Registrar at the request of his Dean.